tailcallhq/tailcallhq.github.io/developers/micro-benchmark.md

 ---
-title: "Performing Micro Benchmarks with Tailcall"
+title: "Performing Micro Benchmarks in Tailcall"
 sidebar_label: Micro Benchmarks
 description: "Learn how to perform micro benchmarks for your APIs with Tailcall.
 Optimize performance with our detailed guides and tools."
 ---